graik/autotesting/README.md

 Background & Motivation
 =======================

-autotesting tries to recover the convenience of good old times, when testing code was simply dumped into the `__main__` section of a module where it could be executed and interactively debuged directly from emacs or ipython.
+autotest tries to recover the convenience of good old times, when testing code was simply dumped into the `__main__` section of a module where it could be executed and interactively debuged directly from emacs or ipython.
 The introduction of unittests and test fixtures, despite many advantages, lost a lot